 Items Factor 1 Factor 2 Vignette 1: How likely is it that Sarah worked harder because?
 TE 1: she found the assignment to be difficult, whereas Lisa found the assignment to be easy. .641 .161 SI 1: she was motivated to perform well on the assignment, whereas Lisa was not motivated to perform well. .142 .476 Vignette 2: How likely is it that Diane spent more time on the assignment because?
 TE 2: the assignment was very challenging for her, whereas the assignment was not particularly challenging for Rachel. .686 055 SI 2: she really enjoys working on math assignments, whereas Rachel does not enjoy math.
 061 .588 Vignette 3: How likely is it that Nancy spent more time on the assignment because?
-TE 3: she found the assignment to be very complicated, whereas Michelle found the assignment to be simple. .644 080 SI 3: she was really motivated to learn from the assignment, whereas Michelle did 005 510 not care how much she learned. .085 .512 Vignette 4: How likely is it that Jennifer expended more effort on the assignment because TE 4: the assignment was very difficult for her, whereas it was fairly easy for Lindsey. .728 126 SI 4: she was very interested in the topic of the assignment, whereas Lindsey was .720 .120 not very interested in the topic.
+TE 3: she found the assignment to be very complicated, whereas Michelle found the assignment to be simple. .644 080 SI 3: she was really motivated to learn from the assignment, whereas Michelle did not care how much she learned. .085 .512 Vignette 4: How likely is it that Jennifer expended more effort on the assignment because?
+TE 4: the assignment was very difficult for her, whereas it was fairly easy for Lindsey. .728 126 SI 4: she was very interested in the topic of the assignment, whereas Lindsey was not very 0.27 < 10 interested in the topic.
 027 .649 Vignette 5: How likely is it that Dana put more effort into the assignment because?
-1012 TE 5: she found that the assignment to be very demanding, whereas Stacey did not find the assignment to be demanding. .747 .119 SI 5: she was motivated to do her best on the task, whereas Stacey did not care about doing her best.
-009 .677 Vignette 6: How likely is it that Ellen, unlike Miriam, used the full time because?
-TE 6: she found the assignment to be very challenging, whereas Miriam did not find the assignment to be challenging. .715 .027 SI 6: she was motivated to get a good grade on the assignment, whereas Miriam did not care about getting a good grade. .040 .623
+IE 5: she found that the assignment to be very demanding, whereas Stacey did not find the 7 4 7 110 assignment to be demanding. ./4/ .119 SI 5: she was motivated to do ner best on the task, whereas Stacey did not care about doing 000 (77 ner best.
+009 .0// TEG to the found the assignment to he way shellarging wheneve Minimum did not find the assignment to be shallonging 715 027 assignment to be charging. ./15 .027 about aptime a good grade 040 673 about getting a good grade. .040 .023 scores were computed by averaging across all eight items, with higher scores indicating that a participant had a stronger growth mindset about intelligence.